-I had long wanted to go to Costa Rica but always figured I should go to attend some yoga retreat, vegan cooking workshop or beach side music festival.
-However, due to some amazing flight deals and a week free, I decided to just go.
+I had long wanted to go to Costa Rica but always figured I should go to attend some yoga retreat, vegan cooking workshop, or beachside music festival.
+However, due to some fantastic flight deals and a week free, I decided to just go.
 I’m so glad I did as it really is a special place worthy of many repeat visits.

 DAY – 4 San Jose to Quepos Puntarenas takes almost 3 hours and 164 km.
 The bus tickets are less than $20 US and the bus station is located in central San Jose.
 There are frequent buses that leave daily and weekly as Quepos is bustling town on its own but also the gateway to Manuel Antonio National park.